satelliteworkshops/integrate-2-making-github-actions-actionable/workshop_overview.md

 ## Create your Action

 1. Create a new public repository for your GitHub Action.
-1. Create a `Dockerfile` (**TODO**: Link to `Dockerfile` in the source repo) at the root of the repository.
+1. Create a [`Dockerfile`](https://github.com/krider2010/cc-slack-action/blob/master/Dockerfile) at the root of the repository.
 Give it access to JavaScript using the `node:slim` as the base image.
 Set the `ENTRYPOINT` to `/index.js`.
-1. Create a `package.json` (**TODO**: Link to `package.json` in the source repo) at the root of the repository.
+1. Create a [`package.json`](https://github.com/krider2010/cc-slack-action/blob/master/package.json) at the root of the repository.
 Include the dependencies your Action will use.
-1. Create a `index.js` (**TODO**: Link to `index.js` in the source repo) at the root of the repository. `require` the `actions-toolkit` library to get access to some great helpers for writing an Action in JavaScript.
+1. Create a [`index.js`](https://github.com/krider2010/cc-slack-action/blob/master/index.js) at the root of the repository. `require` the `actions-toolkit` library to get access to some great helpers for writing an Action in JavaScript.
 Specify which events you want the Action to respond to, and implement the logic to identify "/cc Slack" in issue bodies and comments and persist message data to the shared workspace.

 ## Create your workflow